digitalocean/terraform-provider-digitalocean/website/docs/r/container_registry.html.markdown

 * `name` - The name of the container registry
 * `endpoint`: The URL endpoint of the container registry.
 Ex: `registry.digitalocean.com/my_registry`
 * `server_url`: The domain of the container registry.
 Ex: `registry.digitalocean.com`
-* `docker_credentials`: Credentials for the container registry.
-* `expiry_seconds`: Number of seconds after creation for token to expire.
-* `credential_expiration_time`: The date and time the registry access token will expire.

 ## Import